onaboat/onaboat/README.md

 ⚓ Hi, I’m onaboat ⚓

-Generalist with a passion for exploring diverse areas.
-Bringing curiosity and a broad skill set to every project.
+Generalist navigating diverse oceans of interest with passion

 <!---
 onaboat/onaboat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.